• Home

 RELATED POSTS

 The Diageo Group subsidiary issued the note in October 2021 under its KES 45 billion Domestic Medium-Term Note program, internally dubbed “Project Kifaru”, to refinance existing short-term debt, fund business expansion, and strengthen working capital.
-The bond was offered KES 11 billion at a fixed rate with a coupon of 12.25% per annum payable semi-annually and a tenor of five years.
+The bond offered KES 11 billion at a fixed rate with a coupon of 12.25% per annum payable semi-annually and a tenor of five years.

 The offer was oversubscribed at 345% attracting KES 37.9 billion in bids against the KES 11 billion target.
 The bond was listed on the Nairobi Securities Exchange (NSE) under the Fixed Income Securities Market Segment (FISMS), featuring as one of the largest and most successful corporate bond issuances in Kenya.